freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/improve-chart-accessibility-with-the-figure-element.md

 # --description--

-HTML5 introduced the `figure` element, along with the related `figcaption`.
+HTML5 introduced the `figure` element and the related `figcaption`.
 Used together, these items wrap a visual representation (like an image, diagram, or chart) along with its caption.
-This gives a two-fold accessibility boost by both semantically grouping related content, and providing a text alternative that explains the `figure`.
+Wrapping these elements together gives a two-fold accessibility boost by semantically grouping related content and providing a text alternative explaining the `figure`.

 For data visualizations like charts, the caption can be used to briefly note the trends or conclusions for users with visual impairments.
 Another challenge covers how to move a table version of the chart's data off-screen (using CSS) for screen reader users.